HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="kw">properly includes</span> operator for intervals returns <span class="kw">true</span> if the first interval completely includes the second and the first interval is strictly larger than the second.
 More precisely, if the starting point of the first interval is less than or equal to the starting point of the second interval, and the ending point of the first interval is greater than or equal to the ending point of the second interval, and they are not the same interval.

-For the point overload, this operator returns true if the interval contains (i.e. includes) the point, and the interval is not a unit interval containing only the point.
+For the interval-point overload, this operator returns true if the interval contains (i.e. includes) the point, and the interval is not a unit interval containing only the point.

 This operator uses the semantics described in the <span class="id">[Start](#start)</span> and <span class="id">[End](#end)</span> operators to determine interval boundaries.

 If precision is specified and the point type is a Date, DateTime, or Time type, comparisons used in the operation are performed at the specified precision.

-For the interval overload, if either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.
+For the interval-interval overload, if either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.

 The following examples illustrate the behavior of the <span class="kw">properly includes</span> operator: